 4. Porte d’Aix, Marseille

 The triumphal arch of Porte d’Aix (formerly Porte Royale) in Marseille marked the old entry point to the city on the road from Aix-en-Provence.
 It was initially planned to honour Louis XIV in 1784.
-At completion in 1839, the monument commemorated the French victories in the Spanish Expedition.
+However, at completion in 1839, the monument commemorated the French victories in the Spanish Expedition.

 5. Arc de Triomphe, Montpellier

 Completed in 1693, the triumphal arch of Montpellier bears a strong resemblance to the Porte Saint-Martin in Paris.
-It was built in honour of Louis XIV and is found at the eastern end of the Promenade du Peyrou.
+It was built in honour of Louis XIV at the eastern end of the Promenade du Peyrou.

 Find out more about Nancy’s Arc de Triomphe.